Killinskillz69/Nineteen69-paystring.crypto.com-/Ethereum-Virtual-Machine-(EVM)-Awesome-List.md

 Awesome Ethereum Virtual Machine

-Written in 2017 by Yoichi Hirai <i@yoichihirai.com>
+Written in 2017 by Yoichi Hirai: <i@yoichihirai.com>

 [other author/contributor lines as appropriate]